-Electro Hydraulic Forming is type of high energy rate forming processes
+Electro-Hydraulic Forming is a type of high energy rate forming processes

-ii) Capacitor used: The energy of the pressure pulse depends on the size of capacitor.
+ii) The capacitor used: The energy of the pressure pulse depends on the size of the capacitor.

 iii) Transfer medium: Usually water is used.